 Is this the Same as the Bowel Screening Kit from the Government?

 At the age of 50 and for 2 years thereafter, we all recover a bowel kit in th mail.
 This test is looking for hidden blood in the stool that can alert us to bowel cancer.
 It is the same principle.
 We can look for hidden blood in a CDSA, but a Bowel Screen will not give the more comprehensive information about your gut health, or any idea about parasites or gut bacteria.

 Which Level of comprehensive digestive stool analysis Should I Do?

 There are 6 different levels (1, 2, 3.
 3+, 4, 4+, 5).
 At each level, there are similar (and different) markers that your healthcare practitioner will be aware of.
 They will be able to guide you on which is the most suitable level for you.

 The more information we get about your gut function, the better.
 Most CDSA’s will cover many digestive markers that we could not know about otherwise.
 These can provide answers to the health issues listed above.
 This test can cut out the guesswork and can aid us in getting a more specific (and more effective) treatment plan to help you gain relief from your gut symptoms and health concerns.

 How Long Does it Take to Get the Results?

 Unfortunately, all the samples get sent to the U.S., to the pathology labs there.
 So, a turnaround time of 10 to 14 business days is needed.

 How Much Does It Cost?

-This comprehensive digestive stool analysis test can be ordered as part of initial, or follow-up consultation at Handcrafted Health.
-You are welcome to call for a Discovery Call today to find out if this test is right for you right now?
-Or book in for a consultation.
+This comprehensive digestive stool analysis test can be ordered as part of an initial, or follow-up consultation at Handcrafted Health.
+You are welcome to call for a Discovery Call today to find out if this test is right for you right now.
+Or book a consultation.